 When it comes to disaster prevention, a sump pump is one of the most important devices that you’ll ever rely on.
 Unfortunately, when this simple yet vital system fails at the wrong time, you get catastrophic results – leading to higher insurance premiums, thousands in water damage, and daily disruptions as major repair work is being done.

 When the water level in the sump pit gets too high during heavy rains or snow melts, the float switch rises with the amount of water and, at a certain level, causes the pump to run and prevent standing water/flooded basements/mold growth/flood damage to drywall and more.

 To avoid sump pump failures, many homeowners keep a replacement pump handy just in case their sump pump dies, but that doesn’t do any good if yours dies while you’re out of town during a power outage or if your pump gives out while you’re sleeping through a stormy night.

 This is why you want a sump pump backup system, so no matter the time or reason for the sump pump failure, the backup system will be your knight in shining armor.

 Why Sump Pumps Fail

 Why do sump pumps fail?
-The #1 reason is due to a power outage, not because of a problem with the sump pump unit itself.
-Other events can cut off the supply of electricity too; for example, the sump pump can get unplugged, or lightning can trip GFCI outlets.
+The #1 reason is a power outage, not a problem with the sump pump unit itself.
+Other events can also cut off the supply of electricity; for example, the sump pump can get unplugged, or lightning can trip GFCI outlets.

 Even when the power stays on, the pump itself can fail.
-Often, an inexpensive unit is just too small to handle the flow from rapidly melting snow or from a major downpour.
-Other causes of sump pump failure, include:
+An inexpensive unit is often too small to handle the flow from rapidly melting snow or a major downpour.
+Other causes of sump pump failure include: